Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Personality Annotation for IEMOCAP dataset

 \subsection{Correlation of Big Five Traits and Emotions}

-We introduce Pearson correlation coefficients (PCC) \cite{cohen2009pearson} to assess the correlation between personality traits and the emotion dimensions of valence and arousal (Table~\ref{tab:pcc}).
-Statistically significant correlations ($p<0.05$) were observed, notably OP showing strong positive correlations with valence (PCC = 0.53), which implies that individuals scoring high in OP tend to exhibit more positive emotions.
-NE, conversely, shows a pronounced negative correlation with valence (PCC = -0.45), indicating individuals with higher NE levels express more negative emotions.
-AG and CO also present noticeable associations with valence.
+We introduce Pearson correlation coefficients (PCC) \cite{cohen2009pearson} between the Big Five traits and the two emotion dimensions, valence and arousal, at utterance level (Table \ref{tab:pcc_utt_subgroup}).
+Statistically significant correlations ($p<0.05$) were observed: OP shows strong positive correlations with valence (PCC = 0.53), which implies that individuals scoring high in OP tend to exhibit more positive emotions.
+NE shows a pronounced negative correlation with valence (PCC = -0.45), indicating individuals with higher NE levels express more negative emotions.
+AG and CO also exhibit noticeable associations with valence.
 Regarding arousal, EX has a positive correlation (PCC = 0.32), suggesting extroverts typically display heightened emotional energy.

-These results provide the first quantitative analysis of personality and emotion expression.
+Because personality labels are constant within a conversation and thus repeated across a speaker’s utterances, treating utterances as independent may violate the independence assumption.
+We therefore averaged valence and arousal for each speaker in a conversation and computed PCCs across conversations (Table \ref{tab:pcc_spk_subgroup}), thereby capturing the association between personality and overall emotion expression.
+Compared with the utterance-level analysis, correlations show modest increases overall; in particular, the association between Extraversion and arousal increases to (PCC=0.61).
+We hypothesize that aggregating at the speaker level reduces within-speaker noise, thereby yielding better correlations.

+In addition, we conducted subgroup analyses by gender.
+The results for male and female speakers show broadly consistent patterns with the overall population, and no substantial differences between the genders were observed.
+For instance, the OP–valence and EX–arousal associations remained strong across both groups, while NE consistently exhibited negative correlations with valence.